brianm998/starry_timelapse_airplane_remover/README.md

 More data and further algorithmic improvements should increase accuracy and make manually validation results both faster and less necessary.

-Ideally ntar will get to a place where for most image sequences it can just 'work' without user doing anything besides telling it what image sequence to process.
+Ideally star will get to a place where for most image sequences it can just 'work' without user doing anything besides telling it what image sequence to process.

 Right now it can do that, if a few small errors are ok.
 This means a few airplanes are still popping up in one spot or two, and some clouds or terrain are changed when they shouldn't be.